American Psycho 2: Plot

+Professor Starkman discovers Cassandra's body and calls Daniels to tell him that "she's dead".
+He does not identify the victim and Daniels assumes it must be Rachael.
+Distraught, Professor Starkman withdraws from the university, which incenses the obsessed Rachael.
 That night, Rachael locates an intoxicated Starkman in his office, impaired by the effects of Valium and alcohol, and tries to seduce him.
 However, Starkman sees she is wearing a dress and necklace he had given to Cassandra.
-She then confesses her crimes to him, her "crush" on him, and that she knew about his affairs with various women (which included her former babysitter that Bateman murdered), as he backs up towards the window in a state of confusion and fear.
+She then confesses her crimes to him, her "crush" on him, and that she knows about his affairs with various women (which included her former babysitter that Bateman murdered), as he backs up towards the window in a state of confusion and fear.
 Rachael blows him a kiss, and he falls out the window to his death.
 As she leaves, Rachael also murders a janitor and a security guard because they witnessed Starkman's death.

+On the last day of classes before spring break, Rachael's parents make a surprise visit to her at her dormitory.
+She quickly ushers them out, agreeing to meet them for dinner later that night.
+That same night, while treating his elderly mother to a night out, Daniels observes Rachael with her parents at a local restaurant.
+Daniels becomes suspicious since he believes Rachael is dead, and after dinner goes to the local police station to ask the police officers about any recent missing persons cases.
+Through a flashback, it is revealed that 'Rachael' is, in fact, an imposter who killed the real Rachael at the beginning of the semester and assumed her identity, storing the real Rachael's corpse in a garment bag in her dormitory closet.
+The real Rachael was an orphan; so when Rachael claimed to be her, there was no one to disprove her claim.
 Daniels and two cops pursue Rachael in a car chase, which ends with Rachael driving off a cliff, resulting in the car exploding.
-At this point, she is presumed dead by the cops who witnessed the event and the media.
+At this point, she is presumed dead.